Are you worried about your personal savings (or lack thereof?) You’re not alone.

 These rebates do not expire, so I keep them in a box for emergencies.
-So, last spring, when the plaster came crashing down in my son’s room after a nasty storm, revealing a lack of insulation, we opened up our box of rebates and paid for all of the supplies with those rebates.
+So, last spring, when the plaster came crashing down in my son’s room after a nasty storm, revealing a lack of insulation, we opened up our box of rebates and paid for all the supplies with those rebates.
 Even better, the paint, joint compound, and insulation all had rebates with them the week we went shopping, earning us more rebates.

 This takes time in mailing them in and waiting for them to get there, but it is well worth it, especially if you are perpetually finding yourself short on cash for emergency repairs to your home.

-4. Christmas Club Accounts
+4. Christmas Club Accounts for Other Savings

 Many banks have Christmas accounts, and they don’t have to be used for Christmas.
 No one is going to follow you around and make sure that you only buy Christmas presents. 😉

-By putting away, for example, $10 a week, or even less, you’ll get a check sometime in October for the full amount, plus interest.
+By putting away, for example, $10 a week, or even less, you’ll get a check in October for the full amount, plus interest.
 For us, it was a great way to save towards the inevitable and unfortunate “December layoff without pay” that we’ve grown accustomed to.

 5. Mutual Funds with Direct Deposit

-Many times there is a high (for us! :-)) minimum deposit to open an account, but some companies allow you to sign up for a direct deposit program, where money is transferred from your bank account into the mutual fund every month (or week, or however often you set it up for).
+Many times there is a high (for us! :-)) minimum deposit to open an account, but some companies allow you to sign up for a direct deposit program, where money transfers from your bank account into the mutual fund every month (or week, or however often you set it up for).
 This is what we’ve done a few times too.